There are three cores available through our Center Core Grant

 • The In Vivo Models and Imaging Core provides participating investigators conducting basic and translational vision research with access to advanced technologies and highly qualified technical support for generating and performing ocular imaging of in vivo models.
 The Core provides instrumentation and technical expertise for:

-2. enabling investigators to use various in vivo ocular imaging and tissue function testing technologies; 3) training investigators and research staff on the utility and operation of ocular imaging and function testing equipment
+2. Enabling investigators to use various in vivo ocular imaging and tissue function testing technologies; and

-3. consultation regarding the appropriate animal models, surgical and imaging procedures to address research needs of participating investigators.
+4. Consultation regarding the appropriate animal models, surgical and imaging procedures to address research needs of participating investigators.

 Core Faculty/Staff

-Core Director: Biju Thomas, PhD
+Core Director: Sun Young Lee, MD, PhD

 Core Co-Director: Juan Carlos Martinez, MD